RTEMS/rtems-docs/cpu_supplement/powerpc.rst

 Alignment
 ---------

-The macro PPC_ALIGNMENT is set to the PowerPC model’s worst case alignment requirement for data types on a byte boundary.
+The macro PPC_ALIGNMENT is set to the PowerPC model's worst case alignment requirement for data types on a byte boundary.
 This value is used to derive the alignment restrictions for memory allocated from regions and partitions.